bilalvis01/bs-material-ui/docs/README.md

 # BS-Material-UI docs

-This is the documentation website of Material-UI.
+This is the documentation website of BS-Material-UI.

 WIP